gurraoptimus/savepypasswd/README.md

 # [savepypasswd](save-passwd.py)
-password generator save a random text filename.
+## This script generates a random password and saves it to a file.